dockur/windows-arm/readme.md

 ### Is this project legal?

-  Yes, this project contains only open-source code and does not distribute any copyrighted material.
-Any product keys found in the code are just generic placeholders provided by Microsoft for trial purposes.
-So under all applicable laws, this project will be considered legal.
+  Yes, this project contains only open-source code and does not distribute Windows itself.
+Any product keys found in the code are generic installation keys published by Microsoft for trial purposes and are not valid activation licenses.

+  You are responsible for ensuring that you have a valid Windows license and that your use complies with Microsoft's licensing terms.

 ## Stars 🌟
 [![Stargazers](https://raw.githubusercontent.com/star-stats/stars/refs/heads/data/charts/dockur-windows-arm.svg)](https://github.com/dockur/windows-arm/stargazers)